 There are a few things that will indicate if you insert the menstrual cup correctly.

-1 – A suction sound – If you hear a “pop” or a suction sound, that means the cup is unfolded, and it made the necessary suction seal.
+- A suction sound – If you hear a “pop” or a suction sound, the cup is unfolded and made the necessary suction seal.

-2 – Stem check – You can also grab the stem and gently pull it.
-If you feel a suction pressure and resistance, then the menstrual cup should be inside correctly.
+- Stem check – You can also grab the stem and gently pull it.
+If you feel suction pressure and resistance, the menstrual cup should be inside correctly.